 What is a PID?

-Imagine your boiler heats up, how can the machine detects that the machine is too hot and stop heating or heats up further if it’s getting cold?
+For an espresso machine, imagine your boiler heats up.
+How can the machine detects that it is too hot and stop heating or heating up further if it’s getting cold?

-In most cases, a pressurestat controls the temperature of the boiler by detecting the amount of pressure it has.
+In most cases, a pressurestat controls the boiler’s temperature by detecting the amount of pressure it has.
 When it’s too high or too low, it will send a signal to the heating element to react accordingly.

 A PID is a digital temperature controller that replaces the pressurestat.
 It measures the temperature of the water in the boiler directly and switches on and off as needed.

 A PID has two additional features over the pressurestat.